How to Store Your Yarn: Neat Ideas and Smart Solutions for Your Stash

 InterDesign offers a range of soft storage containers, so make sure you check out what's available.
 You can choose larger or smaller, open or lidded, depending on your needs.

 If you have a cat, you know how "curious kitty" is attracted like a magnet to small balls of yarn which kitty thinks are play objects.
-Storage bags can help to keep your frisky feline at bay.
+Zippered Storage bags can

-Storage bags can also be actually purchased.
-(This was a new one to me.)
+Zippered storage bags can also be actually purchased.
+This was a new one to me.
 You can find the odd one on Ebay.
-If you have odds and ends of yarn, these bags make short work of keeping everything orderly.
+Additionally, sometimes when you buy comforters, they come in these.
+Instead of discarding these bags, why not use them for your yarn?
+They are usually made from a sturdier plastic, so they stand up to re-use.
+If you have odds and ends of yarn, these bags make perfect containers.

-For yarn you won't be using for awhile, storage bags offer a practical solution and can be tucked away in a closet.
+For yarn you won't be using for awhile, storage bags offer a practical solution and can be tucked away in a closet and will keep your wool or yarn free from moths and even mice.

 Need to Take Your Yarn With You?